Haswanth1234/TEST-AUTOMATION-USING-SELENIUM/README.md

 from selenium.webdriver.common.by import By

-**Find an element by its ID and click it**

-from selenium.webdriver.common.by import By

-# Find an element by its ID and click it
+#Find an element by its ID and click it

 button = driver.find_element(By.ID, "submit-button")